-The 2021 ACC Men’s Basketball Tournament starts Tuesday, March 9 at 2 pm when 12th ranked Pitt takes on the 13th ranked Miami.
-15 teams will battle it out to see who’s the best in ACC at the ACC championship game on Saturday, March 13.
+The 2022 ACC Men’s Basketball Tournament starts Tuesday, March 8.
+Fifteen teams will battle it out to see who’s the best in ACC at the ACC championship game on Saturday, March 12.
 While all these games will air on ESPN, ESPN2, and ACCN (ACC Network), you don’t need cable to watch.
-In fact, with the tournament only lasting 5 days, you can watch the whole ACC Tournament Free by using a Free trial from a streaming service that carries those networks.
+In fact, with the tournament only lasting five days, you can watch the whole ACC Tournament Free by using a Free trial from a streaming service that carries those networks.

 This article will tell you which services to use and when every game airs so you can watch the entire ACC Tournament for free without cable.